 The Rutland Garden Club

-Rutland Police Department
+Rutland Police Department Garden

 1000 yellow tulips were originally planted in one section to honor men and women in the services.
 In more recent years the Garden club has planted and maintained the garden.

 Godnick Adult Center

-Vietnam Memorial Garden
+Vietnam Veterans Memorial Garden

-Located on the Westside of Route 7 South, next to the Main Street Park near downtown, is a garden dedicated to the veterans of Rutland who served in Vietnam.
-The memorial was carved by a Vietnam Veteran and the marble was donated by a Rutland Businessman.
-After interviewing many of the veterans, a landscaping design was created around the memorial to provide “peace, reflection, and solitude” that the veterans had requested.
+Located on the Westside of Route 7 South next to the Main Street Park is the Vietnam Veterans Memorial Garden.
+The memorial was carved by a Vietnam Veteran and the marble was donated by a Rutland businessman.
+After interviewing many of the veterans, a landscaping design was created around the memorial to provide the “peace, reflection, and solitude” that the veterans had requested.